chris-peterson/assurance/README.md

 `TimeElapsed_Replacement < TimeElapsed_Existing` gives us confidence that we haven't regressed performance.

-The returned object makes it easy to `.UseExisting()` or `.UseReplacement()` to pivot between implementations.
+The returned object makes it easy to toggle implementations (i.e. choose which is the authority).

-Generally you'd defer to the existing implementation for some evaluation period, then switch over to replacement;
+Generally you'd defer to the existing implementation for some evaluation period, then [cutover to the replacement](#cutting-over).
-eventually the scaffolding can be removed leaving just the new, improved implementation.

 ### Different Results